When creating legal policies for your business, avoid legalese, which is a form of writing that makes your policies unnecessarily complicated.

 1. Be clear

 First and foremost, write your policies using clear and plain language.
-Avoid long, complicated sentences and replace legal terms with simpler words whenever possible.
+Avoid long, complicated sentences, and replace legal terms with simpler words whenever possible.
+To boost your policy’s readability, you should also get rid of the following:

-Break down complex business or legal processes into step-by-step lists, and define any uncommon terms.
+Break down complex business or legal processes into step-by-step lists, use bullet points as needed, and define any uncommon terms.
+Add graphics and pictures if they will help your users stay engaged and understand your points better.

 2. Emphasize key information

-Draw users’ attention to clauses that may be contentious or a source of legal dispute, such as a no warranty statement or limitation of liabilities clause.
+To gain your users’ trust, you need to draw their attention to clauses that may be contentious or a source of legal dispute, such as a no-warranty statement or limitation of liabilities clause.
+Otherwise, your policy may not feel sincere or credible.
 You can highlight important policy sections or disclaimers by:

 3. Be transparent